-During the November 2011 special session, the Legislative Assembly failed to enact legislation providing for a state-administered health benefit exchange or to allow for state participation in a federally administered health benefit exchange; therefore, the state is allowing the federal government to administer its health benefit exchange.
-Guidelines issued by the federal Department of Health and Human Services (HHS) indicate that in the future, states will be allowed to transition from one exchange model to another.
-A state may alter its exchange model in 2015 by submitting an exchange blueprint by November 18, 2013; and for 2016, the blueprint would need to be submitted by November 18, 2014.
+During the November 2011 special session, the Legislative Assembly did not enact legislation providing for a state-administered health benefit exchange or to allow for state participation in a federally administered health benefit exchange; therefore, the state is allowing the federal government to administer its health benefit exchange.
+Guidelines issued by HHS indicate that in the future, states will be allowed to transition from one exchange model to another.
+A state may alter its exchange structure and administration model by submitting an exchange blueprint and having it approved by HHS.